ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/rangesandselections.rst

 At their core ranges simply describe a section of the page from one point in the DOM to another.

-To illustrate we'll use an imaginary bit of selected text in thebrowser, which looks something like this:
+To illustrate we'll use an imaginary bit of selected text in the browser, which looks something like this:

 .. rst-class:: admonition